AdityaBhatt3010/DOM-XSS-in-innerHTML-sink-using-source-location.search-BurpSuite-Lab/README.md

 This payload relies on the fact that SVG elements fire `onload` as soon as the browser parses them.
 Perfect for **innerHTML-based DOM XSS**, because the browser immediately executes the event.

-✓ No need for external resources
+✓ No need for external resources<br/>
-✓ Executes instantly
+✓ Executes instantly<br/>
-✓ Works even in strict CSP in many cases
+✓ Works even in strict CSP in many cases<br/>

----

 ### ✔ **Payload 2: `<img src=1 onerror=alert(1)>`**